the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

   </div>
 ~~~~~~~~

 When you try to search now, you will experience that the browser reloads.
-That's a native browser behavior of submit in a form.
+That's a native browser behavior for a submit in a form in HTML.
 In React you will often come across the `preventDefault()` event method to suppress the native browser behavior.

 {lang=javascript}
 ~~~~~~~~